biotope/biotope-element/docs/migration.md

 ## Bypassing attribute-to-prop conversion is not possible

-TLDR: You can no longer use set `props` when creating a component.
+TLDR: You can no longer set a `props` attribute when creating a component to pass all attributes.

 v3 code:
 ```html